MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-deployment-guidance.md

 ### Optimizing performance

-By default, the gateway spools data before returning it to the dataset, potentially causing slower performance during data load and refresh operations.
+By default, the gateway spools data before returning it to the semantic model, potentially causing slower performance during data load and refresh operations.
 The default behavior can be overridden.

 1. In the *C:\Program Files\On-Premises data gateway\\**Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config*** file, set the `StreamBeforeRequestCompletes` property to `True`, and then save.